paperdiamond/gitlin/README.md

 ### Use It!

 Comment `/create-issues` on any PR or issue, and the bot will:
-1. Parse the comment and surrounding context
+1. **Automatically fetch all unresolved comments** on the PR (both issue comments and review comments)
+2. **Filter out resolved review threads** to prevent duplicate issues
-2. Extract actionable items using AI
+3. Parse all comments and extract actionable items using AI
-3. Create Linear issues with full details
+4. Create Linear issues with full details
-4. Reply with links to the created issues
+5. Reply with links to the created issues

+**Note:** On PRs, the bot analyzes ALL unresolved comments, not just the one containing `/create-issues`.
+This means you can add multiple comments throughout a code review, then trigger issue creation with a single `/create-issues` command.

 ## Examples